SnowSzn/rgss-script-editor/README.md

   * **IMPORTANT: Auto.
 Arguments Detection mode must be disabled**
   * Launchs the game with the arguments specified here.
   * Arguments must be separated by a whitespace.
+* `rgssScriptEditor.gameplay.gameExceptionAutoProcess`: Enables/Disables game exception auto process mode.
+  * The extension is able to read the exception that killed the process and show the backtrace on VSCode.
+* `rgssScriptEditor.gameplay.gameExceptionShowInEditor`: Allows the extension to show a new text document besides the active editor with the last exception information.
+  * Shows a markdown file besides the active editor with the backtrace information.
+    * This is pretty much required since VSCode peek menu does not support sorting the files.

 ## Known Issues